VishalGurumoorthy/pythonDSA/README.md

 # pythonDSA
-This is a repostory with all materiasl for DSA from MIT
+This is a repostory with all materials for DSA from MIT